keonjeo/phoenix_demo/README.md

 # PhoenixDemo

+### Elixir && Node Version

-Elixir version:  1.10.2
+- Elixir version:   1.10.2
-Node version: 12.14.1
+- Node version:     12.14.1

-*Note*  you can use asdf tool to manage your versions of elixir and node
+*Note*  you can use `asdf` tool to manage your versions of elixir and node

-To start your Phoenix server:
+### To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`